wikimedia/sandbox/README.md

 # Hello world!
 Welcome!

-You can make test changes and experiment with Wikimedia Gerrit in this repository!
+You can make test changes and experiment with Gerrit in this repository!
 Don't worry about messing this repository up; it is meant for testing.

 # Helful links